 After many interesting and lively online discussions between the three of us, over just a few short months, we planned and successfully collaborated and co-created the launch of The Start-Up Game™, at The Cribb, just a few weeks ago in downtown Dubai.

-This is an incubator and accelerator for start-up entrepreneurs, where Amel and Hanane had gathered one of the most diverse and enthusiastic audiences I have ever encountered, who were an absolute delight to be and work with.
+This is an incubator and accelerator for start-up entrepreneurs, where Amel and Hanane had gathered one of the most diverse and enthusiastic start-up audiences I have ever encountered, who were an absolute delight to be and work with.

 What did I learn from this?

-1. Even institutions, corporations, consulting firms and training providers who profess to be innovative, tend to approach corporate innovation education with an essentially fixed and conventional mindset, rather than a growth and possibility mindset.
+- Even institutions, corporations, consulting firms, and training providers who profess to be innovative, tend to approach corporate innovation education with an essentially fixed and conventional mindset, rather than a growth and possibility mindset.
 Hence the responses I received, such as – “people will learn more from a lecture than from a game” or “where has this worked before, we don’t want to be the first one to do it!”

-This is why be-ing innovative requires embodying and enacting the very essential motivators, states, mindsets, thinking strategies, behaviors and skill sets that create the disruptive innovative breakthroughs that disrupting corporate innovation education, which the world needs to survive, grow, compete or increase their value.
+This is why be-ing innovative requires embodying and enacting the very essential motivators, states, mindsets, thinking strategies, behaviors, and skillsets.
+It is these that create the disruptive innovative breakthroughs that are disrupting corporate innovation education, which the corporate world needs to survive, grow, compete, and increase its value.

-At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
+At ImagineNation™ we provide innovation coaching, education, and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviors and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.